Thief (series): Characters

 The following are recurring characters.
 Information on non-recurring characters may be found in Thief: The Dark Project, Thief II and Thief: Deadly Shadows.

 Garrett

 Garrett is the protagonist of the series.
 Introduced in Thief: The Dark Project, he was trained by the Keepers in secret so that he could join them; instead, Garrett used those skills to become a master thief.
-The 2014 reboot Thief introduced an reimagining of Garrett, with motivations and a personality that differ from those of the original.
+The 2014 reboot Thief introduced a reimagining of Garrett, with motivations and a personality that differ from those of the original.
 Garrett is played by voice actor Stephen Russell in the first three games and is played by Romano Orzari in the 2014 reboot.

 Development

 Ken Levine, when working on The Dark Projects story, wanted the game's world to feel familiar to fantasy fans, but also to have a film noir aesthetic.
 In keeping with this, Levine came up with a character named "Palmer": a private detective hired to do a job by a beautiful woman.
 Feeling that there was a lack of anti-heroes in gaming at the time, Levine took inspiration from films from the 1970's such as Blade Runner and Chinatown, keeping the protagonist a character with a failed past "living on the outs of society".
 As the character evolved into Garrett, he wanted to see how "dark" the character could be, taking whatever job was offered to him, including assassination.
 However, this was toned down after objections from other developers, which frustrated Levine, though he later admitted he felt it was the right direction to take the character.
 Garrett's character design itself was carried over from a previous Looking Glass Studios project, Dark Camelot.
 Developed by Marc Lizotte and Rob Waters, it was originally more "armory and Excalibur-looking", but as development progressed they changed his look to fit the fantasy setting and "into something meaner and leaner".

 A reimagining of the character appears in the 2014 reboot.
 Randy Smith, a designer on the original trilogy, suggested to the studio of creating a new character instead of using Garrett:I was like, "Why don't you guys just make your own character?
 If you really want to expand this franchise, show us a different person who's similar to Garrett in this world, but has their own characteristics.
 Just give him a different name."
 That would have been interesting to me, to explore more of the world.